github/docs/content/communities/documenting-your-project-with-wikis/about-wikis.md

 You can edit wikis directly on {% data variables.product.product_name %}, or you can edit wiki files locally.
 By default, only people with write access to your repository can make changes to wikis, although you can allow everyone on {% data variables.product.product_location %} to contribute to a wiki in {% if currentVersion == "github-ae@latest" %}an internal{% else %}a public{% endif %} repository.
 For more information, see "[Changing access permissions for wikis](/communities/documenting-your-project-with-wikis/changing-access-permissions-for-wikis)".

+{% note %}

+**Note:** Crawlers such as those from search engines will not crawl the contents of wikis as they are excluded by `robots.txt` for anti-abuse reasons.
+While editing is not as accessible as a wiki, consider using [{% data variables.product.prodname_pages %}](https://pages.github.com/) backed by a public repository for content that can be crawled and accepting of public contributions.

+{% endnote %}

 ### Further reading

 - "[Adding or editing wiki pages](/communities/documenting-your-project-with-wikis/adding-or-editing-wiki-pages)"